brand icon Nov202025

 • Scarves: Add texture and pattern with chunky knit scarves for a cozy vibe or sleek wool scarves for a tailored look.

-• Gloves: Choose leather gloves in neutral tones or bold colors for a classic touch, or opt for fingerless fur gloves for warm but practical luxury.
+• Gloves: Choose leather gloves in neutral tones or opt for fingerless fur gloves for warm but practical luxury.
+(I love these rabbit fur ones.)

-• Socks: Layer thick socks with ankle boots or knee-high styles for extra warmth and a chic winter aesthetic.
+• Socks: Layer thick socks with ankle boots, thinner options with loafers, or knee-high styles for extra warmth under tall boots.

 Shop The Post